MACOM Technology Solutions (NASDAQ:MTSI) Releases Q3 2021 Earnings Guidance

+MACOM Technology Solutions (NASDAQ:MTSI) last posted its earnings results on Thursday, April 29th.
+The semiconductor company reported $0.51 earnings per share for the quarter, topping analysts’ consensus estimates of $0.47 by $0.04.
+MACOM Technology Solutions had a positive return on equity of 10.47% and a negative net margin of 8.69%.
+The company had revenue of $150.60 million during the quarter, compared to analyst estimates of $150.00 million.
+During the same quarter in the prior year, the business earned $0.17 earnings per share.
+MACOM Technology Solutions’s revenue was up 19.1% on a year-over-year basis.
+As a group, sell-side analysts predict that MACOM Technology Solutions will post 1.12 earnings per share for the current fiscal year.

-In related news, SVP Douglas J. Carlson sold 1,773 shares of the firm’s stock in a transaction dated Thursday, April 1st.
-The stock was sold at an average price of $59.98, for a total transaction of $106,344.54.
-Following the transaction, the senior vice president now directly owns 55,716 shares of the company’s stock, valued at approximately $3,341,845.68.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, SVP Douglas J. Carlson sold 56,618 shares of the firm’s stock in a transaction dated Monday, March 8th.
-The shares were sold at an average price of $59.48, for a total value of $3,367,638.64.
-Following the transaction, the senior vice president now directly owns 114,107 shares in the company, valued at $6,787,084.36.
+In other news, SVP Douglas J. Carlson sold 1,773 shares of the stock in a transaction on Thursday, April 1st.
+The shares were sold at an average price of $59.98, for a total value of $106,344.54.
+Following the sale, the senior vice president now owns 55,716 shares in the company, valued at $3,341,845.68.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Douglas J. Carlson sold 56,618 shares of the firm’s stock in a transaction on Monday, March 8th.
+The stock was sold at an average price of $59.48, for a total transaction of $3,367,638.64.
+Following the transaction, the senior vice president now directly owns 114,107 shares of the company’s stock, valued at approximately $6,787,084.36.
 The disclosure for this sale can be found here.
 Company insiders own 32.20% of the company’s stock.

 MACOM Technology Solutions Company Profile